 Choose from the following list of appliance repairers…

 Does the water valve need replacing?

-If you can’t find a filter blockage, the water pressure is OK, and turning off the tab stops water entering the drum overnight you need to get the water valve replaced as soon as possible.
+If the filter in the valve is not damaged, the water pressure is OK, and turning off the tap stops water entering the drum overnight, you need to get the water valve replaced as soon as possible.

-If the drain hose is connected to the u-bend
+If the drain hose is connected to the U-bend under the sink

 If the drain hose pumps into a stand pipe